hiroyuki/ofxArtnet/README.md

 **openframeworks** addon of artnet

-This addon is comletely different from old version which use libartnet.
+This addon is comletely different from the old version which uses libartnet.
 In case you still need the old version, please checkout the *legacy* branch.